Stuartholme’s dynamic Co-curricular Arts Program comprises music, art, drama and private speech and drama.

 Music is offered as a classroom subject in Years 7 to 12.
 The Program is designed to support student learning though listening, composing and performing activities.
 Classroom music students develop skills on a variety of instruments and have access to a range of composing and audio technologies.
-Learning is supplemented by regular excursions to the Queensland Performing Arts Centre, Brisbane Powerhouse and participation in private music lessons and the Co-curricula Ensemble program.
+Learning is supplemented by regular excursions to the Queensland Performing Arts Centre, Brisbane Powerhouse and participation in private music lessons and the Co-curricular Ensemble program.

-Co-curricula performance opportunities
+Co-curricular performance opportunities

 Stuartholme offers a broad range of musical performance opportunities.
 Participation fosters a sense of perseverance and achievement; improving responsibility, time management and organisational skills.
 With over 250 instrumental and vocal lessons taking place each week and 9 ensembles on offer, music is a bustling hub of activity.
 Students are encouraged to perform in at least one major event each year and may also participate in workshops, tours and performances outside School-hours.